Header

 Prog Reviewer

-Anyhow, whichever way you look at it, most performances here are tremendous fun.
+Anyhow, whichever way you look at it, most of the performances are tremendous fun.
 Rick and his band definitely respect the arrangements and keyboard solos from the original SIX WIVES studio album.
 They never put a foot wrong, and their performances pack more punch than in the past.
-Most of the time, the choral/orchestral arrangements are fairly subdued, but where they come to the fore, they undoubtedly lend the pieces extra force.
+Most of the time, the choral/orchestral arrangements stay fairly subdued, but when they come to the fore, they undoubtedly lend the pieces extra force.
 (What you then get is THE SIX WIVES performed with some of the pomp of Wakeman's KING ARTHUR.)
 Best of all, Rick has extended most of his original solos, so as to make his compositions more exciting, and he's added a number of brilliant new solos which are entirely in the spirit of the original.
 To top it all, THE SIX WIVES now includes two splendid new extended pieces ("Defender of the Faith" and "Tudorock").

 fuxi | 3/5 |